Protect Your Marriage: More Insights on Keeping Boundaries with the Opposite Sex

-Last week we talked about protecting our marriages, through keeping boundaries with opposite sex.
-(You can read last week’s post here)
+Last week we talked about how we can protect our marriages through keeping boundaries with opposite sex.
+(Read the post here)

-So many of you shared great additional insights in Comments section.
-You raised a good number of points I hadn’t covered.
-I thought I’d do a follow-up post and share these additional insights.
+So many of you shared additional insights in Comments section.
+You raised a good number of points I hadn’t covered and I thought I’d do a follow-up post and share these additional insights.

 (Please note – Since the comments were shared in public, I have assumed that the Authors don’t mind me repeating them in a blog post)